“Are Swedish House Prices Too High? Why the Price-to-Income Ratio Is a Misleading Indicator,” first version March 2022, revised July 2025.

 Abstract

 Appropriate indicators of housing valuation are important for macroprudential policy and assessments of risks to financial stability.
-Overvalued housing may result in a correction and a fall in house prices.
-This would weaken households’ balance sheets, reduce the collateral of mortgages and covered housing bonds, and threaten financial stability.
+Overvalued housing may result in a correction and a fall in house prices, which if large could threaten financial and macroeconomic stability.

 According to ECB (2023) and European Systemic Risk Board (2022), Swedish owner-occupied housing (OOH) was overvalued by about 55% in 2021q2, the largest overvaluation in the EU and EEA; according to European Commission (2023c), by about 30% in 2022.
 These assessments affect warnings and recommendations issued for Swedish economic policy and the shocks in EBA stress tests of Swedish banks.

-For Sweden and the sample examined, the UCTI and PTI indicators are in fact strongly negatively correlated and have opposite signs (see figure 1.2).
+For Sweden, the UCTI and PTI indicators are in fact strongly negatively correlated, with opposite signs (see figure 1.2).
 If the UCTI indicator is the right one, the PTI indicator is consistently wrong.
 Taking the average of the two indicators is not a good idea.

 Figure 1.2: The preference-adjusted user-cost-to-income ratio and the negative of the preference-adjusted price-to-income ratio (percentage deviation from historical averages)